doc-detective/doc-detective.github.io/docs/get-started/tutorials/set-up-your-test-environment.md

 1. Download [TestExamples.zip](./TestExamples.zip) and expand the file to your local disk.

 2. Install Live Server.
-You can find the Live Server installer [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+You can find the Live Server installer at the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 3. Navigate to the TestExamples folder and enter the command: `live-server`.